bediger4000/kalah/README.md

 Players drop a stone in their own pot, but not their opponents.
-Players get a bonus move if they drop the final stone in their hand into their own pot (X or Y, above).
+Players get a bonus move if they drop the final stone in their hand into their own pot (X for computer or Y for human, above).

 `kalah` the proram displays the current game board, then asks the human to input a move, which is a single-digit